emotivhq/generator-makeme/readme.md

     * oAuth integrations: `Facebook` `Twitter` `Google`
     * Socket.io integration: `Yes`, `No`

+### Configuration
+The generated projects can be further tweaked according to your needs by modifying project files appropriately.

+An editable `.yo-rc` file is generated for helping to copy configurations across projects, and to allow you to keep track of settings.

+## Project Structure

+#### Base structure

+    ├── client
+    │   ├── app                 - All app specific components go in here │   ├── assets              - Custom assets: fonts, images, etc… │   ├── components          - Reusable components, non-specific to this app │
+    ├── e2e                     - Protractor end to end tests
+    │
+    └── server
+        ├── api                 - Local server api
+        ├── auth                - For handling authentication with different auth strategies ├── components          - Reusable or app-wide components ├── config              - App configurations
+        │   └── local.env.js    - Keep environment variables out of source control
+        │   └── environment     - Configuration specific to the node environment └── views               - Server rendered views

+#### An example client component in `client/app`

+    main
+    ├── main.js                 - Routes
+    ├── main.controller.js      - Controller for our main route
+    ├── main.controller.spec.js - Test
+    ├── main.html               - View
+    └── main.less               - Styles

+#### An example server component in `server/api`

+    thing
+    ├── index.js                - Routes
+    ├── thing.controller.js     - Controller for our `thing` endpoint
+    ├── thing.model.js          - Database model
+    ├── thing.socket.js         - Register socket events
+    └── thing.spec.js           - Test

+### Environment Variables

+Keeping the app secrets and other sensitive information in source control isn't a good idea.
+To have `gulp` (or `grunt`) launch the app with specific environment variables, add them to the git ignored environment config file: `server/config/local.env.js`.

-## Injection
+### Injection

-A grunt task looks for new files in your `client/app` and `client/components` folder and automatically injects them in the appropriate places based on an injection block.
+A `gulp` task looks for new files in your `client/app` and `client/components` folder and automatically injects them in the appropriate places based on an injection block.

 * `less` files into `client/app/app.less`
 * `scss` files into `client/app/app.scss`